 Call The Compensation Experts if you want information about claiming compensation or whether you should consider a split liability offer.
-Our legal advisors are happy to answer any initial questions you have, including how to proceed with your claim for compensation.
+Our advisors are happy to answer any initial questions you have, including how to proceed with your claim for compensation.

 Need some help?

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.

 Exceptions to this are for instance industrial disease or if you were a child at the time of the accident you may have a longer period to claim.